jaswingumpella/codevision/iterationPlan.md

   * SOAP endpoints:

     * Detect `@Endpoint`, extract operation names.
+    * If a WSDL/WSDD is present on disk, parse basic service/port metadata to enrich the response.
   * Legacy servlet:

     * Detect classes extending `HttpServlet`, expose `doGet/doPost/...` as endpoints.